tbowmo/node-red-contrib-mysensors/README.md

 This node can handle ID assignment to nodes on your network.
 Will respond with a new ID everytime it sees a request for an ID from a node.
 You need to define a database location, which should be a path to a writable location/file in your filesystem.
 The node will create the file pointed to, and create the needed tables using sqlite3 format.

+The controller keeps track of when it hears the nodes, sketch name / version reported during presentation etc. and will be shown when you look at the configuration page of the node.